Chandana-Analytics/Retail-Business-Performance-Intelligence/README.md

 ---

-### 4. Product Intelligence
+## 4. Product Intelligence

-Evaluates product performance using revenue, orders, and quantity sold.
+Evaluates product performance by analyzing revenue contribution, order volume, and sales quantity to identify the products that contribute the most to overall business performance.

+### Key Analysis

+- Top Products by Revenue
+- Top Products by Orders
+- Top Products by Quantity Sold
+- Product Contribution to Total Sales

 ---

-### 5. Time Intelligence
+## 5. Time Intelligence

-Analyzes business performance over time using monthly and quarterly revenue trends.
+Analyzes sales performance across different time periods to understand revenue trends and business growth over time.

+### Key Analysis

+- Monthly Sales Trend
+- Quarterly Revenue Trend
+- Revenue Growth Analysis
+- Sales Performance Over Time

 ---

-### 6. Business Insights & Recommendations
+## 6. Business Insights & Recommendations

-Summarizes the key findings from the analysis and provides recommendations to support business decisions.
+Summarizes the key findings from the analysis and provides recommendations to support business decision-making.

 ---

-## Business Questions Answered
+# Business Questions Answered

-This dashboard helps answer the following business questions:
+The dashboard helps answer the following business questions:

 - How is the business performing overall?
 - Which customers contribute the highest revenue?